Vasileia-Apostolou/all_about_glam_blog/README.md

 If the users want to delete their post, they can click on the "Delete" button which appears at the bottom of their post.
 Also when they click on the "View Post" button, the post will open in a seperate page where they will still have the option of deleting their post.
 Once the "delete" button is clicked, a pop-up will appear with the message "Are you sure you want to delete this post?".
 Then the user has the option of deleting the post by clicking the "Delete" button or cancel with the "Cancel" button which will exit the pop-up.
 Users can only delete their post and not others.

 - **View Post** -
 On the bottom left of every post there is a "View Post" button which opens the post in a seperate page and displays the full post alone.
-The user who created that post has the option of editing or deleting the post.
+Only the he user who created that post has the option of editing or deleting the post.

 - **Blog Post** -
 Blog posts are displayed in the home page from newest to oldest.